AnjoSs/objective-framework/README.md

 The application should then be available at `http://localhost:8080`.

 ## Usage
-In the following, let us consider the following examplary fragments of an fCM:
+In the following, let us consider the following examplary fragments of an fCM (It is also provided in ´example/fragments.png´):

 <img width="400" alt="image" src="https://user-images.githubusercontent.com/32839252/110783487-cfd53c00-8268-11eb-828c-aa73ab66f773.png">